[Planet Surface]

 EMH: Oh.
 My simulated virus is leading me to a simulated death.

-EMH: She is far more devious than I ever suspected.
-(Coughs)
+EMH: She is far more devious than I ever suspected. (cough)

 CHAKOTAY: No shuttle.
 Well, at least they got out okay.